clauswilke/flupan/README.md

 =========
 Python library to parse influenza passaging annotations.

+# About
+Influenza virus is frequency passaged prior to being sequenced.
+These growth conditions are recorded as shorthand passaging annotations.
+However, these passages are often inconsistent, and not easily machine readable.
+This library takes individual passage annotation strings, (Ex.
+M1_S3), and returns an object containing its interpretation.

 # Installation
 Flupan can be directly installed with [sudo permission] from pypi

 ```bash
 pip install flupan
 ```

 or

 ```bash
 easy_install install flupan
 ```

-Alternatively, Flupan can also be install from source.
+Alternatively, Flupan can also be installed from source.

 ```bash
 git clone https://github.com/clauswilke/flupan.git
 cd flupan